senzing-garage/knowledge-base/HOWTO/migrate-aws-rds-database.md

 ### Delete databases from new cloudformation

-These steps are necessary because AWS RDS does not allow restoring a snapshot to a new database that has the name of an existing database.
+These steps are necessary because AWS RDS does not allow restoring a snapshot to a new database that has the same name as an existing database.

 1. Visit [AWS RDS Console](https://console.aws.amazon.com/rds/home?#databases:).
 1. Identify the 3 databases from the **new** cloudformation: